VFPLegacy/FoxServer/README.md

 ## API RESTful

+FoxServer is not only your ally for web development, but it stands out as an exceptional platform for creating RESTful APIs.
+With a host of features designed to make the API development process intuitive and efficient, FoxServer is positioned as the ideal choice for those looking to power the creation of web services.
+Here's why developing RESTful APIs with FoxServer is an experience like no other:

+1. Built-in Functions for JWT Tokens:
+FoxServer simplifies implementing authentication and security in your RESTful APIs with built-in functions for JSON Web Token (JWT) generation and validation.
+With this functionality, you can guarantee the security of your services in a simple and effective way.

+2. Consistent JSON Response Structure:
+FoxServer sets a standard for JSON responses in your RESTful APIs.
+With a consistent structure, {"status": "success"|"error", "data": null, "message": "a message"}, the interpretation of responses becomes uniform and easy to manage, improving consistency in all your service.

+3. Automatic Serialization of JSON Information:
+The serialization of the JSON information that arrives through the body of the request (POST and PUT) is handled automatically by FoxServer.
+This means your data is processed and prepared for use in the backend without the need for manual intervention, speeding up development and data manipulation.

+4. Functions to Encode Files:
+FoxServer provides you with built-in functions to encode files and make them compatible with JSON responses.
+This feature is essential when you need to transfer files efficiently through your RESTful APIs.

+5. Ease of Integration and Deployment:
+Just like in web development, FoxServer makes it easy to integrate and deploy your RESTful APIs.
+With a well-defined folder structure, your services will be ready to be deployed quickly and easily.

+6. Flexibility for Mixed Projects:
+FoxServer gives you the flexibility to develop both interactive web applications and RESTful API services from the same development environment.
+You can create mixed projects that integrate both areas of development according to your specific needs.

+In short, FoxServer simplifies every aspect of RESTful API development, from security to response structure to file manipulation.
+Discover how these features work together to give you a hassle-free web services development experience with powerful results.
+Develop RESTful APIs with FoxServer and experience a new dimension of efficiency and power!

 # Licencia

 Este proyecto se distribuye bajo la Licencia MIT.
 Consulta el archivo LICENSE para más detalles.